chinhonnang0000/intermod/README.md

 BALANCING DISCLAIMER
 No content taken from the original mod are changed unless there is bugs.
-Thus some tech may be very OP (example: Tantria's Devevestator) or useless (example: all hyperspace turrets)
+Thus some tech may be very OP (example: Tantria's Devestator) or useless (example: all hyperspace turrets)
 Things are added to make the mod playable.
 They may also be OP

 current affairs: